 - Often, blank letterheads and account numbers are requested

 - There is a variety or processing fees or bribes that must be paid, and the transaction is asked to be kept confidential

 - Use caution while dealing with foreign buyers and sellers

 - Beware if the buyer or seller asks you to send money quickly

 - No legitimate company will offer to pay you by arranging to send you a cheque and asking you to wire some of the money back.
 If that's the pitch, it's a scam

-- If it sounds too good to be true, it is
+- If it sounds too good to be true, it's a scam

 Examples Of Scam E-mails